Labour is changing; how much remains unclear

 Labour has faced its own challenges this year which were in many ways epitomised by this conference.
 Still shrouded in a shadow from last December’s humiliating election, the party’s new leader has been desperately trying to distance himself from the disastrous legacy of Jeremy Corbyn which left Labour dogged by anti-Semitism and its worst defeat at the polls in almost 100 years.
 As such, the party finds itself needing to present a new case to the British public in the context of a global pandemic.

 Above all else, Covid-19 is a health issue.
 Historically, if there has been one strong suit in Labour’s hand, it is trust with the NHS.
-Perhaps then, the absence of policy votes in this Labour Conference provided Sir Kier Starmer with the perfect opportunity to set the tone for his leadership and map out the specifics of his policy agenda (something that was relatively absence from his leadership campaign).
+Perhaps then, the absence of policy votes in this Labour Conference provided Sir Kier Starmer with the perfect opportunity to set the tone for his leadership and map out the specifics of his policy agenda (something that was relatively absent from his leadership campaign).

 Well, that is not really what we got.
 What we did get, however, was a loud and clear message: “A new leadership,” or translated meaning: “I am not Jeremy Corbyn…or Boris Johnson.”